MEskerod/StructUnet/README.md

     - time_postprocessing.py --> script for timing use of different post-processing methods
     - traning.py --> script used for training the model on the entire data set using the device available
 - workflow.py --> GWF workflow used to run some scripts on cluster
-- environment1.yml --> File containing *RNAUnet* conda environment
+- environment1.yml --> file containing *RNAUnet* conda environment
-- environment2.yml --> File containing *RNA_Unet* conda environment (used when using GPU)
+- environment2.yml --> file containing *RNA_Unet* conda environment (used when using GPU)
+- blossom.py --> script containing modified version of NetworkX maximum weight matching
+- predict.py --> script that can be used to predict RNA secondary structure using StructUnet.
+Input it either sequence inputted directly or in fasta file.
+Output can be .ct or .bpseq file